tsnellgrove/dark_castle3/doc/to_do.md

 		- FINDING: scenarios are already modular - want to build on this
 		- DONE: q has provided a 'delete scenario' menu option
 		- DONE: enble scenario renaming and ordering (with q)
-		- INPROC: create an initial set of scenarios for Entrance
+		- DONE: create an initial set of scenarios for Entrance
 			- DONE: rest of entrance testing
 			- DONE: test eat & drink in entrance
 			- DONE: 010_intree_tests